Codesee-io/codesee-action/README.md

 ## Skip installing packages on every run

 If you run on a self hosted-runner, it might be more efficient to skip installing packages everytime you run this action.

+### The `lang-setup` input variable

+- By default, `lang-setup` is set to 'all', and this action will setup whichever language toolchains it believes are needed.
-Set the `lang-setup` input to 'none' to skip all language setup.
+- Set the `lang-setup` input to 'none' to skip all language setup.
+But beware!
+Node is required for the action to run.
+If you do not have node configured in your runner environment, you'll need to use the more specific option below.
-If you want to skip most languages but still want the action to install node and .net (for example), make a comma-separated list: `lang-setup: "node, .net"`
+- If you want to skip most languages but still want the action to install specific language toolchains, make a comma-separated list.
+For example, for node and .net, `lang-setup: "node, .net"`.
+The complete list of language toolchains: node, python, jdk, rust, .net.
+All other language analysis is run using the node toolchain.

 ```
 jobs: